jadamduff/jadamduff.github.io/_posts/2018-08-22-test_blog_post.markdown

 puts bracket_data[:wildcard_game2]
 ```

 We were instructed *not* to scrape a bunch of data into a pre-defined hash and then dump that hash out into the terminal.
 With something like the cooking blog, this hash scrape and dump is possible.
-We could scrape date a hash
+We could scrape data into a hash

 ```
 blog_post = {